 The "does Central Jersey exist?" debate is settled when you look at axe throwing density.
 The stretch from Edison to Princeton has four venues, and they are some of the best in the state.

-Supercharged Entertainment at 987 US-1 in Edison is a 100,000+ square foot entertainment complex that has redefined what a throwing venue can be.
+[Supercharged Entertainment](/blog/edison-axe-throwing) at 987 US-1 in Edison is a 100,000+ square foot entertainment complex that has redefined what a throwing venue can be.
 Luxury axe throwing with interactive projection targets -- the lanes are 30% wider than standard, every lane has private lounge seating, and food and cocktails are served directly from the adjacent bar.
 4.8 stars, 13,000+ reviews.
 This is not a scrappy axe bar -- this is axe throwing at a scale and production value that most states do not have anywhere.
 Indoor karting, a two-story arcade, VR, and a drop tower round out the complex.
 For large groups, Supercharged is hard to beat.
+Our Edison guide walks through the multi-activity logic.

 Stumpy's Hatchet House Green Brook at 159 US-22 is one of the chain's original locations and still one of the best.
 4.9 stars, 857 reviews.
 The BYOB policy (beer, wine, hard seltzers -- no hard liquor) carries over from the chain's founding philosophy.
 Stumpy's supplies the ice, coolers, cups, and tables.
 Walk-in or book online.
 Open throw is $30/person for one hour, $45 for two.